FionnT/Paula/README.md

     npm start (for dev)
     npm run build (for prod)

-5b/ For production you may then serve it with a static server:
+5b/ For production you should then serve it with a static server, such as nginx:

-    npm i -g serve
-    serve -s ./build -p 9000
+    sudo apt-get install nginx
+    nginx

+5c/ For nginx on Prod, see nginx.conf in root and modify accordingly

+    Rename nginx.conf to default, and store here:
+      /etc/nginx/sites-available

 Find out more about deployment here: